 - Bow Fishing activities at the Roodeplaat Dam were reported to us.
 The culprits were exposed and the issues were addressed on the same day.

 - Launching a carp rescue operation at Civic Lake, Benoni during October 2010 to shift carp to another venue after it was trapped in a corner of the lake.

 - Taking on the problem at Rietvlei Dam during February 2011 due to the poor state of the public angling grounds and electricity and water that was not available for months.

 - Addressed with angling magazines during March 2011 the challenge of photos published displaying fish that was poorly treated and in a bad state.
 Magazines were requested not to publish such photos and to rather publish articles to educate anglers on proper fish care.

 - Took on the problem at Roodeplaat Dam during early April 2011 when fish poachers removed a large total of more than 120 fish from the dam to sell it to a butchery without the necessary permits in place.
 The incident was reported to the police and other authorities who acted against the alleged perpetrators.
 Thanks to conventional anglers for reporting this issue to SACS.

-- Various ongoing activities are now reported in our partner magazine publication: "The Carp Angler".
+- Various further ongoing activities are reported on our Facebook Page.